sevcsik/sevdev.hu/posts/2016-09-19-vertical-alignment-without-flexbox.md

 We do have something though that looks like exactly what we need.
 It's called `vertical-align: middle`.
 Probably the first disappointment in every web developers life.
+It seems to be the obvious solution - but it just doesn't work.

+The reason is that `vertical-align` is for text formatting.
+It doesn't set the alignment of the children of the element, like `text-align`, but it sets the alignment of the children themselves, relative to each other.

 [1]: http://caniuse.com/#feat=flexbox